 The University's Commencement exercises will include sign language interpretation in both disability access areas.
 The disability access tent will also have closed-caption video of the Commencement exercises.

 Disability Access Map (pdf).
-Printed copies of the Disability Access Map are available at the Public Safety booths on 116th Street at Broadway and Amsterdam Avenue or at the ODS office.
+Printed copies of the Disability Access Map are available at the Public Safety booths on 116th Street at Broadway and Amsterdam Avenue or at the Disability Services' office located in Wien Hall Suite 108.

 Please note: Only College Walk and lower campus (South Lawn) will be open to guests during the Commencement exercises.
 After the main ceremony is completed (at approximately noon), the entire campus will open, and guests with disabilities may use the elevator to upper campus at the east end of Dodge Hall.
 (Public Safety officers will be available to assist guests.)